Astoria Park: Recreational facilities

 Recreational facilities are concentrated in the southern two-thirds of the park, south of 23rd Avenue.
 The southernmost portion of Astoria Park, at 18th Street and Astoria Park South, contains a 0.25 mi running track, which surrounds a soccer field.
 East of the running track are fourteen tennis courts and a restroom.
 The tennis court area protrudes slightly under the RFK Bridge.
 A "tennis landscape" separates the tennis courts from the street.
 There is a parking lot just north of the running track, underneath the RFK Bridge and at the western end of Hoyt Avenue North.
 Also underneath the bridge, west of the parking lot, is a 21500 ft2 skate park.
+New York Road Runners hosts a weekly 3.10-mile Open Run within the park.

 The central portion of the park contains the Astoria Pool and Play Center.
 There are also basketball courts southwest of the pool area, as well as bocce courts and Charybdis Playground north of the pool area.
 Charybdis Playground sits opposite the Hell Gate from Scylla Point on Wards Island.
 The two features are named after Scylla and Charybdis, two water hazards described in Homer's Odyssey, and refer to the dangerous whirlpools in the waters of the Hell Gate.
 Charybdis Playground was named first, in 1997; Scylla Point was named in 2001 after parks commissioner Henry Stern petitioned the federal government to rename what was then known as "Negro Point", in 2001.
 Charybdis Playground contains a decorated one-story brick restroom.
 The restroom contains decorative piers protruding from all four corners; glass-block openings; and Art Deco lettering indicating the girls' and boys' restrooms.